Nasdaq Stockholm AB: Pilum AB changes name to Saxlund Group AB (196/17)

-As from July 4, 2017, Pilum AB shares will be traded under its new name, Saxlund Group AB.
+As from July 4, 2017, Pilum AB's shares and paid subscription shares will be traded under its new name, Saxlund Group AB.

 This information is distributed at the request of the Certified Adviser, Erik Penser Bank.
 For further information, please call Erik Penser Bank on +46 8 463 80 00.